A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Additional Results

 \subsection{Fine-Tuning}

 In Figure \ref{fig:fine-tune_16m}, we present the fine-tuning evaluation performance on the held-out tasks.
-We compare an xLSTM trained from scratched against an xLSTM initialized with the pre-trained weights.
-We use full fine-tuning for our experiments, but highlight that parameter-efficient approaches are attractive alternatives \citep{Hu:21,Liu:22,paischer2024one}.
+We compare xLSTMs trained from scratch against xLSTMs initialized with the pre-trained weights.
 We do observe consistent improvement of the pre-trained models over the models trained from scratch.
-This indicates that fine-tuning performance is not negatively impacted by the recurrent backbone.
-While we train on a substantial number of environments, the total amount of data used is, however, still only a fraction of that employed in training other large-scale models, such as LLMs.
+While we train on a substantial number of environments, the total amount of data used is still only a fraction of that employed in training other large-scale models, such as LLMs.
 Consequently, we do not observe comparable few-shot generalization.
-We anticipate that few-shot generalization capabilities will emerge as we increase both data volume and model size.
+However, we anticipate that few-shot generalization capabilities will emerge as we increase both data volume and model size.